MathHubInfo/mhd/README.md

     - `/schema/codecs/$name` -- Get a specific codec

-## Tests
+## Tests & Code Style

-Basic tests exist, and are run by Travis CI on every commit.
+Tests for every important feature exist, and are run by Travis CI on every commit.

 To locally run the tests, use:

 ```bash
 python manage.py tests
 ```

+One non-feature related test is the CodeStyle test.
+This enforces [PEP8](https://pep8.readthedocs.io)-compliance except for maximum line length.

 ## License